Anticipatory Bail Lawyer in Chandigarh

 i) The Act defines a child as any person below eighteen years of age, and regards the best interests and well-being of the child as being of paramount importance at every stage, to ensure the healthy physical, emotional, intellectual and social development of the child.

-ii)It defines different forms of sexual abuse, including penetrative and non-penetrative assault, as well as sexual harassment and pornography, and deems a sexual assault to be “aggravated” under certain circumstances, such as when the abused child is mentally ill or when the abuse is committed by a person in a position of trust or authority vis-à-vis the child, like a family member, police officer, teacher, or doctor.
+ii)Different forms of sexual abuse have been clearly defined and covered, including penetrative and non-penetrative assault, sexual harassment and pornography.
+As per the act, a sexual assault is considered to be “aggravated” under certain circumstances, such as when the abused child is mentally ill or when the abuse is committed by a person in a position of trust or authority vis-à-vis the child, like a family member, police officer, teacher, or doctor.

-iii) People who traffic children for sexual purposes are also punishable under the provisions relating to abetment in the Act.
+iii) People found guilty of trafficking children for sexual purposes are also punishable under the provisions relating to abetment in the Act.
 The Act prescribes stringent punishment graded as per the gravity of the offence, with a maximum term of rigorous imprisonment for life, and fine.

-Dishonest misappropriation of funds or property is given under the section 403 of the Indian Penal Code 1886.
-It states that whoever, dishonestly misappropriates or converts to his own use any movable property, shall be punished.
-The punishment includes imprisonment of either description for a term which may extend to two years, or with fine or both.
-This section only deals with movable property, which has been misappropriated.
+Section 403 of the Indian Penal Code covers dishonest misappropriation of funds or property.
+As per this section, an individual found guilty of dishonestly misappropriating or converting to his own use any movable property is liable to be punished.
+The punishment could be imprisonment of either description for a term which may extend to two years, or with fine or both.
+Misappropriation of funds or movable property is a non-bailable and non-cognizable offence.